• Planning Tools

 10 Things to Consider When Making Your Guest List

-To help ease this stress, here are tips and considerations for determining who will be in the audience and on the dance floor on your wedding day.
+To make it all feel more manageable, here are tips and considerations for determining who will be celebrating alongside you on your wedding day.

 1. VENUE CAPACITY

-Your venue’s capacity is a non-negotiable factor — this isn’t an area you can flex.
-If your venue tells you its capacity is 100, please don’t assume 101 will be okay.
+Your venue’s capacity is a non-negotiable factor — this is not an area where you can bend the rules.
+If your venue tells you its capacity is 100, please don’t assume 101 will be OK.
 Overcrowding can be an uncomfortable experience for everyone, not to mention the safety concerns.
-So when building your guest list, venue capacity is an essential starting parameter.
+As you build your guest list, let the venue’s capacity serve as a clear and essential starting point.

 2. CATERING BUDGET

-You’ll likely know your overall wedding budget by the time you build your guest list.
-So to stay on track financially, calculate your caterer’s price per head and compare that to how much of your wedding budget you’ve allotted to catering.
-This will give you a clear idea of how many people you can afford to host, regardless of venue capacity.
+You’ll likely know your overall wedding budget by the time you begin building your guest list.
+To stay on track financially, calculate your caterer’s price per head and compare it with the portion of your budget you’ve allocated for catering.
+This will give you a clear sense of how many guests you can comfortably host, regardless of venue capacity.

 3. TIERS OF GUESTS

 Divide your potential guests into tiers: “Must Have” (immediate family and close friends), “Love to Have” (extended family and acquaintances) and “If There’s Space” (coworkers and parents’ friends).
-Start building your guest list with the “Must Haves” and work your way down.
-This will help prioritize who should be on the final list and who, unfortunately, won’t make it past the chopping block.
+Start building your list with the “Must Haves” and work your way down.
+This approach helps you prioritize who belongs on the final list and who, unfortunately, may not make the cut.

 4. CURATION IS KEY

-Don’t feel obligated to invite everyone you know!
-This is your wedding, you’re not obligated to invite people whose RSVP response doesn’t really matter to you.
-Think, “Will I be sad if Jack and Jill can’t make it?”
-If the answer is “no” and your guest list is already tight, Jack and Jill don’t have to make the final cut.
+Don’t feel obligated to invite everyone you know.
+It’s your wedding, and you’re not required to invite people whose RSVP response won’t hold much meaning to you.
+Ask yourself, “Will I be sad if Jack and Jill can’t make it?”
+If the answer is no and your guest list is already tight, Jack and Jill can be left off the list without too much guilt.

 5. ADULTS ONLY?

-Early on, decide with your partner on a child policy.
-Part of this means considering who might be unable to attend if children are NOT invited (childcare is hard to coordinate, especially if traveling).
-Having an adults-only celebration is an easy way to keep your guest list slim.
-However, executing a child-free embargo might not be an option depending on your family dynamics.
-If this is the case, try setting an age limit for children in attendance; for instance, “children over age six are welcome.”
+Early on, decide with your partner what your child policy will be.
+Part of this means considering who may be unable to attend if children aren’t invited (we all know childcare can be hard to coordinate, especially if traveling).
+An adults-only celebration is an easy way to keep your guest list slim, but enforcing a child-free embargo may not be possible depending on family dynamics.
+If that’s the case, consider setting an age guideline — for instance, “children ages 6 and older are welcome.”

 6. PARENTAL PARAMETERS

-If you feel your guest list is getting too long, consider giving your parents a guest list allowance.
-Assign a set number of people they can invite to prevent things from getting out of hand — and ensure you don’t end up with a wedding full of strangers!
-If things get sticky, have an open discussion with your parents to understand their expectations and make compromises where possible.
+If your guest list is starting to get too long, consider giving your parents a set allowance of guests they can invite.
+Assigning them a specific number helps keep things from getting out of hand — and ensures you don’t end up in a room full of strangers!
+If things get sticky, have an open conversation with your parents to understand their expectations and make compromises where possible.

 7. PLUS-ONE

-The age-old question is: Should you allow plus-ones or not?
-A common rule is to allow plus-ones for everyone in your wedding party, married duos, engaged folks and long-term couples.
-However, if you have the wiggle room in your venue capacity and budget for more attendees, allowing single friends to bring a guest is a kind gesture.
+The age-old question remains: Should you allow plus-ones or not?
+A common guideline is to offer plus-ones to your wedding party, married couples, engaged pairs and long-term partners.
+However, if you have the wiggle room in your venue capacity and budget, extending the option to single friends can also be a thoughtful gesture.

 The most important rule of plus-ones is to be clear about your policy, especially on the invitation.
-If you’re allowing a guest to bring an unknown date, write your guest’s name and then “and guest” on their invitation.
+If you’re allowing a guest to bring an unknown date, address the invitation with your guest’s name followed by “and guest.”

 8. USE A SPREADSHEET